Well, folks, I finally found it: for my money, the most cheerfully indecent, blatantly prurient film of the pre-Code era.

 To my knowledge, only one of the “winners” made the big time, so keep your eyes peeled for Clara Lou Sheridan—whose name was wisely changed to Ann Sheridan—the Oomp Girl, our Dallas Beauty Winner.

 Even as Search for Beauty lampoons the exploitation of innocent youngsters by crooked sex fiends, the movie basically sponsored the same kind of large-scale exploitation!
-I can’t believe that the Paramount execs brought this gaggle of beautiful people to Hollywood merely for an infusion of talent.
+I don’t believe that the Paramount execs brought this gaggle of beautiful people to Hollywood merely for an infusion of talent.
 Photoplay punctured this theory by crankily noting, “Maybe there is a potential Garbo or Gable among them, but it seems to me the chance is just as good, if not better, of finding a potential star among Hollywood extras.”

 Indeed, the film medium itself gleefully participates in the less-than-aesthetic contemplation of idealized bodies.
 During one montage sequence, the news of Health and Fitness’s search for talent spreads around the world; men stack piles of magazines for distribution, crying, “Up!
 Up!”
 Cut to a photographer snapping naughty photos of one of the magazine’s pin-ups as the cameraman instructs the curvaceous ingénue to pull up her skirt, “Up!
 Up!”
 Get it?